CarlotaMG/corkwing_wrasse/chapter1_rnaseq/README.md

 - Tiered transcript selection to identify temperature-responsive, locally adapted, and misexpressed candidate genes
 - Functional enrichment of tiered transcript sets to identify associated biological processes and pathways

+## Working Directory
+All paths in this chapter assume `chapter1_rnaseq/` as the working directory.
+Scripts are designed to be run from this location using relative paths to ensure reproducibility across systems.

 ## Scripts